 Click the template above to enter our online customer journey map maker.
 Customize the template to your liking–no design experience required.

-3. Incorporate images to visualize steps
+5. Incorporate images to visualize your process

 While icons are awesome visuals to include in your infographics, sometimes they aren’t quite realistic enough.
 That’s why you may want to include more realistic images to illustrate important information.